skupperproject/benchdog/pgbench/README.md

     oc adm policy add-scc-to-group anyuid system:authenticated

-Note that you need this permission for the server and client images, since they use both use the standardard PostgreSQL container as a base.
+Note that you need this permission for the server and client images, since they both use the standardard PostgreSQL container as a base.

 ## Running the client in Kubernetes